 With our function set up and method in place for deploying code, we can now see how our Cloud Function is doing.

 Because we have a real endpoint to work with, we don't need to waste any time creating dumb unit tests where we send fake JSON to our function (real talk though, we should always write unit tests).

 The Cloud Function error log screen does a decent job of providing us with a GUI to see how our deployed function is running, and where things have gone wrong:

 Let's say our function is a job we're looking to run daily, or perhaps hourly.
 Google Cloud Scheduler is a super-easy way to trigger functions via CRON.

 The easiest way to handle this is by creating our function as an HTTP endpoint back when we started.
 A Cloud Scheduler job can hit this endpoint at any time interval we want - just make sure you wrote your endpoint to handle GET requests.

 Cloud Functions in Short

-GCP seems to have been taking notes on the sidelines on how to improve this process by removing red-tape around service setup or policy configuration.
+GCP seems to have been taking notes on the sidelines on how to improve this process by removing the red tape around service setup or policy configuration.
 AWS and GCP are tackling opposites approaches; AWS allows you to build a Robust API complete with staging and testing with the intent that some of these APIs can even be sold as standalone products to consumers.
-GCP takes the opposite approach: cloud functions are services intended for developers to develop.
+GCP takes the opposite approach: cloud functions are development services for developers.
 That should probably cover the vast majority of use cases anyway.